THCworkshopCN/THC-Industry/README.md

 # This is the original THC industry mod
-the original v5 version can be found in https://github.com/THCworkshopCN/THC-Industry \n Huge thanks to @uujuju1
+the original v5 version can be found in https://github.com/THCworkshopCN/THC-Industry <br/>
+Huge thanks to @uujuju1